eoincampbell/Qluent/README.md

 ```

 You can specify the duration that a message remains invisible for after it's
-been dequeued, useful in combination with handling poison messages
+been dequeued, useful in combination with handling poison messages.

 ```csharp
 var q = await Builder